container-storage-interface/spec/spec.md

   // next page of entries.
 This field is OPTIONAL.
   // An empty string is equal to an unspecified field value. string starting_token = 2;

+  // Secrets required by plugin to complete volumes listing request.
+  // This field is OPTIONAL.
+Refer to the `Secrets Requirements` section
+  // on how to use this field.
+  map<string, string> secrets = 3 [(csi_secret) = true];
 }

 message ListVolumesResponse {